MarB95/Virus_Optimization/README.md

 ```

 It is possible to find the real h and T and the influence of the parameters on the network behaviour by uncommenting the lines with the dedicated methods in main.py.

-To generate a new network, write in the terinal:
+To generate a new network, run the dedicated code in the utility folder by writing in the terinal:

 ```shell
 python3 initialization.py